Shrimp Linguine

 I keep an assortment of herbs in my garden and have tried many of them, and most fresh herbs are well suited for giving the pasta brightness.
 You can add basil, chives, oregano, parsley, and more!

-And in case you don’t know, 21/25 means 21-25 pieces of shrimp per pound.
+Size: Here I use a 21/25 shrimp.
+21/25 means 21-25 pieces of shrimp per pound.
 It’s always best to go by the number rather than labels like “small” or “medium” because you have a better idea of how big the shrimp really are.

-Add lots of minced garlic and toss:
+Add lots of minced garlic cloves and toss:

 Shrimp and garlic are great friends when it comes to flavor affinities.